ihatetoast/der-die-das-die-doh/README.md

   - JS and CSS: React and Tailwind via Vite
   - Data: The data file is local until I know what I want and quit changing my mind as I go.
 The data is also for me at the moment.
 I will not add vocabulary I always know (man, woman, child) and stick with the ones that do my head in.
 Eventually an API, but until then, I'm playing with local data.

+## When
+ - Now: Just frontend and playing with a feel, vive, groove, gestalt
+ - Lata potata, papa Data: Find a dictionary API that isn't $$$ or dead for the data
+ - Later später: user quizzes herself with the words on the review deck

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.